Research and Reference

 You can consult the parolee index to search for your ancestor’s name.

-Does History Nebraska have newspapers I can look at?
+Does NSHS have newspapers I can look at?

 Yes!
-History Nebraska holds over 3,500 individual Nebraska newspaper titles on nearly 40,000 microfilm reels.
-The titles cover the entire state and date from 1854 (the territorial period) to the present.
-Note that in some cases, issues of any particular newspaper may be missing.
+NSHS holds over 3,500 individual Nebraska newspaper titles on nearly 40,000 reels of microfilm.
+Titles cover the entire state and date from 1854 (the territorial period) to the present.
+Note that in some cases issues of any particular newspaper may be missing.

-Researchers also have access to Newspapers.com on the public computers in the Reference Room and the computer in the hallway.
-This online newspaper archive allows researchers to quickly search through newspapers from the 1700s to the present day.
+Researchers also have access to Newspapers.com on the public computers in the Research Room and the computer in the hallway.
+This online newspaper archive allows researchers to easily search through newspapers from the 1700s to present day.

 Do you have marriage records?

-Yes, depending on the county, we have marriage records from territorial times through the present day.
+Yes, we have marriage records from territorial times through present day, depending upon the county.
 Please check the county government records inventory for availability.

 My ancestor homesteaded in Nebraska.
 Do you have those records?

-History Nebraska has homestead records that can be found on Ancestry.com.
+NSHS has homestead records can be found on Ancestry.com.

 Please consult this indexed database to search for your ancestor’s name.

 If your ancestor isn’t found in the database, they may have purchased their land from the railroad.
-We have the purchase contracts for the Burlington and Missouri River Railroad on microfilm.
+We have the purchase contracts on microfilm for Burlington and Missouri River Railroad.

 I’m interested in the history of a town in Nebraska.
 Do you have any information about it?